Fenix0817/rover/README.md

 $ Jupyter notebook &
 ```
 - Select `rover_playground.ipynb` with the launched browser
-- All cells should run as is, and are sufficiently commented so that you can easily modify as you wish.
+- All cells should run as is, and are sufficiently commented so that you can easily modify as you wish
 - Running all the cells in this folder outputs a video that is stored at the `output` folder named `test_mapping.mp4`